The Play Theory of Hunter-Gatherer Egalitarianism

 Even their means of putting down someone’s budding attempts to dominate are playful, at least at first.
 They may make up a silly song about the person, as a way of making fun of the person’s excessive pride, or they may tease him about thinking he’s such a “big man.”
 If the early humor doesn’t work, however, the teasing may become more pointed and less playful.

 I would like the play theory of hunter-gatherer egalitarianism—and the more general theory of the role of play in promoting cooperation—to become better known.
 We are, unfortunately, raising our children now without much play, and they are going into adulthood without much playfulness.
 Maybe that, in part, is why we are so bad at cooperating.
 Wouldn’t it be great if we could get the Democrats and Republicans in Congress to "play" with one another?
 There was a time when they did, at least to some degree, and at that time they were able to cooperate to get useful legislation passed.

-This is a summary of the chapter “The Play Theory of Hunter-Gatherer Egalitarianism” from a book about human evolution.
+This is a summary of my chapter “The Play Theory of Hunter-Gatherer Egalitarianism” from a book about human evolution.
 See Gray, 2014, in References.